 The rate you are paid for your excess solar energy is generally referred to as a ‘feed-in tariff’.
 At present in South Australia, the rate you are paid depends on your electricity retailer and the plan you are on – you can utlise this electricity plan comparison tool to compare current offerings.

-How much do solar panels cost in Adelaide?
+How much do solar panels cost to install in Adelaide?

-As mentioned above, Australian solar system installation prices are among the lowest in the world – we know this because we’ve been keeping track for a few years now with our monthly Solar PV Price Index.
+Australian solar system installation prices are among the lowest in the world – we know this because we’ve been keeping track for a few years now with our monthly Solar PV Price Index.
 The price of solar has declined significantly over recent years as the production scale in Asia has increased dramatically.
-We are now seeing a competitive environment for installs in Australia keeping margins slim.
+We are now seeing a more competitive environment for solar installs in Australia keeping profit margins slim.

-Based on our data from July 2023, a typical 6kW solar system would cost $4,890 on average including the STC rebate and GST.
+Based on our data from March 2024, a typical 6kW solar system would cost $5,510 on average in Adelaide, including the STC rebate and GST.

 You will see in the below graph the history of solar prices in Australia, published monthly by Solar Choice.
 Adelaide pricing, in orange, has tracked closely to the national average, with spikes triggered by state incentive schemes and other announcements.